 After the Dong Tao, the Malay chicken may be the strangest looking chicken we found while researching this article.
 And, again, like the Dong Tao, we were unable to find any pictures we could repost.

-This is a breed that we do not really reccomend for your average backyard flock.
-This bird is THE most imposing one on the list.
+This is a breed that we do not really recommend for your average backyard flock.
+The Malay is THE most imposing chicken of all of the biggest chicken breeds on the list.
 Not only is it heavy, weighing around 9 pounds, but it is also very, VERY tall.
-These chickens can stand at 30 inches, or 2 1/2 feet tall!
+In fact, Malay chickens can stand at 30 inches tall, or 2 ½ feet; making them the tallest chicken breed on this list!

-On top of their ridiculous height and weight, they are also aggressive.
-Mostly, this behavior is territorial, but you probably don’t want an ill tempered chicken that size roaming around your backyard.
+On top of their ridiculous height and weight, Malay chickens are also aggressive.
+Mostly, this behavior is territorial, but you probably don't want an ill tempered chicken that size roaming around your backyard.
+Maybe think of the Malay chicken as the evolutionary progression of the Velociraptor.

 10. Rhode Island Red

-The Rhode Island Red is probably the most popular and well known chicken breed we will discuss today.
+The Rhode Island Red is probably the most popular and well known of all of the largest chicken breeds we will discuss today.
 Their size, egg laying ability, temperament, and personality have made them an all around perfect backyard chicken.

 This breed is so great because they can thrive in just about any location.
 If you live in the cold, just make sure they have shelter.
 If you live in a hot area, give them shade and water.
 They are not fussy at all.